Learning Self-Interpretation from Interpretability Artifacts: Training Lightweight Adapters on Vector-Label Pairs: Conclusion

 The core insight is simple: mechanistic interpretability research has already produced large quantities of structured knowledge about model internals in the form of labeled vectors.
 Rather than treating these artifacts as endpoints of analysis, we can treat them as training data.
 This reframing opens a path toward self-interpretation systems that improve automatically as interpretability research progresses.

-Concurrent work \cite{li2025training, karvonen2025, huang2025pcd} pursues a complementary approach: fine-tuning the LLM itself to answer questions about its activations.
+A complementary approach \cite{li2025training, karvonen2025, huang2025pcd} relies on fine-tuning the LLM itself to answer questions about its activations.
 These methods can recover fine-tuned secrets, detect jailbreaks, and answer arbitrary natural-language queries, at the cost of modifying model weights.
 Our lightweight adapters offer a different trade-off: fewer parameters, a frozen base model, and the ability to precisely characterize what the transformation learns.

 Several directions remain unexplored.
 Adopting the Q\&A framing and diverse training objectives from concurrent work, particularly self-supervised context prediction, could substantially expand our adapters' capabilities while preserving their simplicity.
-The auditing applications these methods demonstrate (recovering hidden objectives, detecting behavioral changes from fine-tuning) represent compelling targets that lightweight adapters might address with appropriate extensions.
+The auditing applications these methods demonstrate (recovering hidden objectives, detecting behavioral changes from fine-tuning) are compelling targets that lightweight adapters might address with appropriate extensions.